Pentanema hirtum: Description

 Pentanema hirtum reaches a height of 20–40 cm.
 The stem is ascending, simple (unbranched) and cylindrical, the surface is striped and hairy.
 These plants are covered with stiff hairs, almost bristly and light in color.
-The underground portion consists of a moderate sized oblique rhizome of a light color.
-Average size of the rhizome: width 2 mm, length 25 mm.
+The underground portion consists of a moderate-sized oblique rhizome of a light color.
+The average size of the rhizome is 2 mm in width and 25 mm in length.

 All the leaves along the stem (cauline) are alternately arranged, irregularly toothed, erect, tomentose on both sides and hairy on the edge.
 They are usually laminar, leathery and rough.
 The base is rounded and the apex is obtuse.
 The average size of the leaves varies from 15–20 mm of width to a length of 40–50 mm.
 Lower leaves have an elliptical or elliptical-lanceolate shape and have a thin petiole.
-Their size is more or less similar to the cauline one.
+Their size is more or less similar to that of the cauline.
 Upper leaves are sessile, amplexicaul (their base is embracing the stem) and more lanceolate.

-The flowers are hermaphrodite The outer flowers are ligulate, bright yellow and feminine, while the inner ones are tubular, dark yellow and bisexual.
+The flowers are hermaphrodite.
+The outer flowers are ligulate, bright yellow and female, while the inner ones are tubular, dark yellow and bisexual.
 The diameter of the flower varies from 35–50 mm.
 The flowering period extends from May through late September.
 The fruits are glabrous achenes with hairy appendages (pappus).